 Other Sources of Small Business Financing

 Have you struck out with the local lenders or do you simply want to expand your horizon and see what an online lender can do for your small business?
-If you don’t mind doing business with an institution that doesn’t have a brick-and-mortar location, here are some of our favorites to check out.
+If you don’t mind doing business with an institution that doesn’t have a brick-and-mortar location, here are some options to check out.

 With Fundbox, you can become eligible for a line of credit for your business, small business loans, business loans for women, microloans, auto fleet repair loans, and more.
 Fundbox charges an origination fee of 4.66%.
 If you opt to pay back your loan early, all the remaining fees will be dropped.
 You can borrow up to $100,000.